jfxueX/Go/books/local/concurrency-in-go/ch03-gos-concurrency-building-blocks.md

   - ①
     Here we see the goroutine modifying the value of the variable `salutation`.

-What do you think the value of `salutation` will be: “hello” or“welcome”?
+What do you think the value of `salutation` will be: “hello” or “welcome”?
 Let’s run it and find out:

     welcome